Low Carb Trail Mix Recipe

 Healthy Fats

-Sure, you could survive on nothing but beef jerky and lose weight.
-But you will probably end up with high blood pressure from all the excess sodium along with a host of other issues.
+Sure, you could survive on nothing but beef jerky and lose weight, but you will probably end up with high blood pressure from all the excess sodium along with a host of other issues.
 Just because you CAN eat that way and lose weight, doesn’t mean it’s beneficial.

 We are all different and unique, sure.
 Maybe there is that one person who would be healthier eating just beef jerky.
 But for the majority of us, it probably wouldn’t be the healthiest approach, even on a keto diet.